contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 nc: connect to localhost port 9099 (tcp) failed: Connection refused
 ```

-Now we start a container that exposes tcp port 9099 out in the host.
+Now start a container that exposes TCP port 9099 out in the host.

 ```
 vagrant@tutorial-node1:~$ docker run -itd -p 9099:9099 --name=contiv-exposed --net=contiv-net alpine /bin/sh
 ```

-And if we re-run our `nc` utility, we'll see that 9099 is reachable.
+Re-run the `nc` utility, and note that port 9099 is reachable:

 ```
 vagrant@tutorial-node1:~$ nc -zvw 1 localhost 9099
 Connection to localhost 9099 port [tcp/*] succeeded!
 ```

-This happens because docker as soon as a port is exposed, a NAT rule is installed for
+This happens because in Docker as soon as a port is exposed, a NAT rule is installed that
-the port to allow rest of the network to access the container on the specified/exposed
+allows the rest of the network to access the container on the newly exposed
 port.
-The nat rules on the host can be seen by:
+Examine the NAT rule like this:

 ```
 vagrant@tutorial-node1:~$ sudo iptables -t nat -L -n